Mar 14, 2019

 New York City, USA

-Creating a Digital Fitness Talent Strategy: Building the Workforce of the Future Today is hosted by PwC
+Building the Digitally Fit and Inclusive Workforce of the Future - Today is hosted by PwC

-Leaders are racing to unlock the value of data, tech-enable business processes, and create better, more digitally-enhanced experiences for customers and employees.
+Leaders are racing to unlock the value of data, tech-enabled business processes, and create better, more digitally-enhanced experiences for customers and employees.
 They are working to disrupt their own businesses before somebody else does.
-This cannot be done without substantial investment in talent.
+CEOs also recognize the imperative for a diverse workforce and inclusive culture.
+None of this can be achieved without substantial investment in talent, development and enabling processes and technology.
 Executives know they can’t hire their way out of the need for upskilled employees.
-Employees are focused on organizations that will invest in their development and help secure their future.
+Employees are focused on organizations that will invest in their development and help secure their future in the face of increasing automation and AI.

 - Participants will obtain insights on topics including:

-- Learning and Development strategies for building digital fitness with specific examples of apps, learning assets and development programs
+- Learning and Development strategies for building digital acumen with specific examples of apps, learning assets and development programs

 - Driving digital upskilling and innovation at scale, using crowdsourcing, innovative platforms, new roles, and change and communications strategies

-- Applications of people analytics to drive strategy, continuous improvement and the employee experience
+- Applications of people analytics to drive strategy and optimize the employee experience

-- Building a growth mindset culture and lifelong learning
+- Building a culture that fosters a growth mindset and lifelong learning

-- Building inclusive leadership and insights from the CEO Action for Diversity and Inclusion initiative
+- Insights on building inclusive leadership, unconscious bias education and dialogue to create belonging and insights from the CEO Action for Diversity and Inclusion initiative

 Who Should Attend